 Under-estimated javascript

-Thursday 27 May 2004This is more than 20 years old.
+Thursday 27 May 2004This is over 20 years old.
 Be careful.

 I keep re-discovering the same thing about JavaScript: it’s deeper and sturdier than its reputation.
 Because it is mostly used by HTML gurus, and often for small effects, it is easy to see JavaScript as a simple shallow language for adding just a little bit of code to web pages.
 But it really is a full-featured powerful functional programming language.